spektroskop/vvv/README.md

 # vvv

-This is a template application for serving web assets with [Gleam](https://gleam.run).
+This is a template repository for things I usually need when writing web applications.
+[Gleam](https://gleam.run) is used for the backend, [Elm](https://elm-lang.org) for the frontend.

-Configuration is provided either through a config file or the environment.
+Backend configuration is provided either through a config file or the environment.
 See `vvv.example.toml` for all the configuration options, their defaults, and corresponding environment variable names.

 # running

-If you want to use an environment prefix it must be passed as an argument to the application.
+If you want to use an environment prefix it must be passed as an argument to the backend application.

 The `CONFIG` variable sets the path to the config file to use.

-`SERVER_PORT` and `STATIC_BASE` must be defined.
+`SERVER_PORT` and `STATIC_BASE` must be defined, either in the environment or in the config file.

 ## general syntax